Welcome to The Pix Software Home Page

 BSD/OS 4.3.
 It solves a couple of problems that can occur with certain

-VIA chipsets, which are likely to be found on relatively modern,
+VIA chipsets, which are likely to be found on relatively

-without additional kernel modifications.
+prior to 4.2, without additional kernel modifications.

 What Should Be Incorporated into